 Once you find the fishing kayak of your dreams the next step is making sure transporting the boat doesn’t turn into a nightmare.
 Loading and safely carrying a heavy fishing kayak on a kayak car rack requires special roof racks.
 Then, tying down the boat and securing it to the car takes special care to avoid a catastrophic accident.
 Kayak fishing is a lot of fun, but safely transporting the boat is serious business.

-- Best kayak roof rack with a vertical kayak rack: Thule Hull a Port XT
+- Best vertical kayak rack: Thule Hull a Port XT

-- Best kayak rack with load assist: Malone Telos XL Load Assist
+- Best with load assist: Malone Telos XL Load Assist

-- Best kayak roof rack for truck: Yakima Overhaul HD
+- Best for your truck: Yakima Overhaul HD

 What is the best kayak roof rack for a fishing kayak?